 Hot Tub Prices

-The overall cost of a hot tub depends on numerous factors, including size, features, materials, design, and performance enhancements.
+The overall cost of a hot tub depends on numerous factors, including quality, design, performance and other features..
 Therefore, prices can range from $3,000-$16,000+.
 In addition, dealer-specific factors, such as location and the service plan you choose, will influence cost.
 Before purchasing any spa, make sure it comes with a quality warranty that is backed and fully-funded by a reputable manufacturer.

 Generally speaking, new spas fall into four price categories:

-- Entry Level ($2,500-$5,000).
+- Entry Level ($4,000 and up).
 Entry level hot tubs have fewer features, simple designs, basic controls, and modest jet options.
 Typically, the cabinet and shell are one piece, constructed of rotationally molded plastic instead of smooth, shiny acrylic.
 However, the warm water and soothing jets of these spas still provide their owners with the immersion and relaxation benefits they seek.

-- Value Priced ($4,000-$8,000).
+- Value Priced ($7,000 and up).
 Value-priced spas focus on specific areas of excellence.
-At this tier, you can choose a hot tub with amazing features but limited performance, or a spa with excellent performance but few bells and whistles.
 If you want a hard-working, durable hot tub, look for one with an acrylic shell, a powerful pump(s), and a reliable, energy-efficient heat system.

-- Premium ($6,000-$10,000).
+- Premium ($11,000 and up).
 Premium hot tubs are designed to entice.
-You’ll get strong performance, great features, and intuitive controls.
+You'll get strong performance, great features, and intuitive controls.
 Premium hot tubs are energy-efficient, comfortable, and have many jet and water care options.

-- Luxury ($9,000-$16,000+).
+- Luxury ($13,000 and up).
 Luxury hot tubs are the best of the best.
 Their pumps are the strongest, their construction is the most energy efficient and durable, and their designs are the most elegant.
 They also have the widest array of features, state-of-the-art control systems and entertainment options, and simple, effective water care options.

-Length of Repayment for Hot Tub Financing Agreements
+Length of Repayment for Hot Tub Finance Agreements

 Typically, spa finance repayment terms range from 36 to 60 months, or three to five years.
 Since quality hot tubs can last a decade or more, even a 60-month plan will allow you to enjoy your hot tub long after your final payment.

 Naturally, the repayment term length will affect how much you pay per month.
-The shorter the repayment term, the more you’ll pay monthly; the longer the term, the less you’ll pay per month.
+The shorter the repayment term, the more your monthly payment; the longer the term, the less you'll pay per month.

 For example, an $8,000 hot tub with an APR of 8% paid over 36 months will cost $250.69 per month.
 That same spa with the same APR paid over 60 months will cost $162.21 per month.
 So, you'll have to determine whether you'd rather make fewer larger payments or more smaller payments.